rakshitsoral/urban-jekyll-template/_posts/2019-08-18-the-definitive-guide-to-google-adwords-for-dummies-2019-edition.md

 As I already said before, the whole Google Infrastructure (I am talking about Adwords!) works like an auction.
 Advertisers bid the biggest price for a click.

-But, here’s the thing about Google Adwords: **Big bids not always make you win in auction. **
+But, here’s the thing about Google Adwords: <b>Big bids not always make you win in auction.</b>

 Yes, you heard that right.
 It is true that the greatest bid gives you an upper hand from your competitors, but it’s not the only prize you pay for winning the auction race.